suss-vli/student-guide/guide/faq.md

 >`sudo mongod --dbpath /home/labsuser/dbfiles --repair`

 Once you run the above commands, proceed to restart your lab by pressing “End Lab” on the top right corner of your workspace and press “Start Lab” to start it again.

 ![Start/End Lab](images/voc-start-end.png)

+### 3. Submission deadline

+Students are able to submit multiple times before the assignment deadline.

+Once the deadline is over, those who have at least 1 submission before deadline cannot submit again.
+Those who have no submission before the deadline will only have 1 chance of submitting their assignment.